 Founded in 2010 and acquired by car-accessory giant Thule in 2018, Tepui offers a well-rounded rooftop tent lineup ranging from affordable entry-level models to burly designs built for overlanding.
 Their Explorer Kukenam 3 (and two-person Ayer) is their most popular softshell tent and checks all the boxes for most weekend campers, including a standout combination of quality materials, durability, and ease of setup.
 You get a tough, UV- and mold-resistant 600-denier ripstop body fabric, and water-resistant zippers and a PU-coated rainfly (420D) put up a solid defense against heavy rain and wind.
 What’s more, the Kukenam is reasonably priced, widely available at many retailers (just pop into your local REI Co-op or vehicle accessory store), and pairs seamlessly with Thule racks.

-Tepui is a leader when it comes to value, but the rooftop tent competition is stronger than ever in 2020.
+Thule Tepui is a leader when it comes to value, but the rooftop tent competition is stronger than ever in 2021.
 For a bump in price, many opt for a hardshell for superior durability and weather protection—not to mention the added versatility of being able to accommodate a solar panel or roof rack (for more on softshells vs. hardshells, see our buying advice below).
 In comparison to other softshells the value here is hard to beat, but keep in mind that it does forgo bells and whistles like a memory foam mattress, USB charger, and LED light strip.
-These small gripes aside, Tepui still is our go-to for long-lasting, reliable rooftop tents that won’t break the bank, which is really all most recreational campers need.
+These small gripes aside, Thule Tepui still is our go-to for long-lasting, reliable rooftop tents that won’t break the bank, which is really all most recreational campers need.
+And keep an eye out this spring for Thule Tepui’s new Foothill, a 2-person tent that packs up to just 24 inches wide, leaving room on your rooftop for gear like bikes, surfboards, kayaks, and more.

 Best Hardshell Rooftop Tent